 (Activate ’Insert Html Snippet’)

-After installing and activating Insert HTML Snippet, a new menu item called XYZ Html will be added to the dashboard menu …
+After installing and activating Insert Html Snippet, a new menu item called XYZ Html will appear in the main navigation menu …

 (XYZ HTML menu)

-Important: Make sure to have your code available (e.g. pasted into a plain text file) …
+Important: Make sure you have your code snippet available (e.g. pasted into a plain text file) …

-To create a new shortcode, click on XYZ Html > HTML Snippets …
+To create a new snippet, click on XYZ Html > HTML Snippets …

 (XYZ Html > HTML Snippets)